Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 MVVM has been gaining traction in the Cocoa community.
 It's commonly referred to as the Model-View- ViewModel pattern, MVVM for short.
 The origins of the MVVM pattern lead back to Microsoft and it continues to be used in modern Windows development.

+So what is the View Model in the iOS reality?
+It is basically UIKit independent representation of your View and its state.

 ## In Class Activity II (30 min)